ActuallyAdequate/Chimaera/core/rules/character.md

 #### Commensalism

 You are not one to draw attention to yourself.
-You work in the background ensuring that you can succeed at your goals, provided that you don’t impact others.
+Working in the background you ensure that you can succeed at your goals, provided that you don’t impact others.
 You’ll take help where you can, and take advantage of each opportunity given to you.
-The world doesn’t owe you anything and you're well aware.
+The world doesn’t owe you anything, and you're well aware.

 #### Parasitism